alessandrofac93/FalconSublimeTools/README.md

+# Falcon Sublime Tools

-# Falcon syntax and utilities for Sublime Text 2
+Falcon syntax and utilities for Sublime Text 2

 ## This package contains